Skip to contents

 nb

-An spdep nb object (class "nb") containing the neighbour relationships.
+An spdep nb object containing the neighbour relationships.
 Each element is an integer vector of neighbour indices.

 listw